MitchelHsu/Cleric-RAG-Agent/README.md

 ## Implementation Details

 - `app/app.py`: Implements the API using Python Flask, there are two endpoints provided:
-  - `submit_question_and_documents`: Handles user submissions of documents and question.
+  - `/submit_question_and_documents`: Handles user submissions of documents and question.
 Respond `"sucess"` if submission was successful.
 Error handling are covered when request schema mismatch, URLs format error, document load error, and no logs found.
-  - `get_question_and_facts`: Handles user query of question and facts.
+  - `/get_question_and_facts`: Handles user query of question and facts.
 Respond respective status of the query (`"done"`, `"processing"`, `"No data found"`).

     The endpoint also creates a `VectorStoreIndex` to split data into chunks, then passes a retriever for the Agent to retrieve relevant information.
 - `app/agent.py`: Implements the agent logic, including prompt engineering.
 The agent is responsible for constructing a response given the call logs.
 Here I use `FewShotPromptTemplate` and `PromptTemplate` to format the prompt pass to `gpt`.